Oia, Greece: In popular culture

 Oia was the centre of the story in the 1982 film Summer Lovers.
-Michael and Cathy, two characters in the film, lived a villa in Oia.
+Michael and Cathy, two characters in the film, lived in a villa in Oia.
 This villa was bought by a couple in 1987 and has been converted into a gift shop named "Summer Lovers".

 In 2004, Oia was used for the location of a few scenes in the movie The Sisterhood of the Traveling Pants and again for The Sisterhood of the Traveling Pants 2.
 Oia was also featured in the opening sequences of the film Lara Croft Tomb Raider: The Cradle of Life, starring Angelina Jolie.
 The jet ski chase scenes were shot in and around Ammoudi, the old fishing port below Oia.
 The film was nominated for a "Teen Choice Award" in 2009.

 Louise Candlish's 2007 novel Since I Don't Have You is set in Oia and London.

 In the 2008 video game Sonic Unleashed, the level Apotos is based on Oia.
 The flag for Apotos also resembles the flag of Greece.
-Also, in the 2016 video game Overwatch the level Ilios is closely based on Oia.
+Also, in the 2016 video game Overwatch, the level Ilios is closely based on Oia.